JulianeGampe/language-school/README.md

 - __Course Information Page__

     - The course information page offers an explanation and overview of the language levels and the offered course formats.
-    - This will allow especially new students to get addiotional information regarding the course structure and they can decide for the most suitable course for them.
+    - This will allow especially new students to get additional information regarding the course structure and they can decide for the most suitable course for them.

 ![Course Information](documentation/screenshots/courseinformation.png)